SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Moving window
 ^^^^^^^^^^^^^

+The simulated box can move relative to the initial plasma position.
+This "moving window" basically consists in removing periodically some plasma from the ``x_min`` border and adding new plasma after the ``x_max`` border, thus changing the physical domain that the simulation represents but keeping the same box size.
+This is particularly useful to *follow* plasma moving at high speed.

 The block ``MovingWindow`` is optional.
 The window does not move it you do not define it.

 .. code-block:: python